-This simple Irish Soda Bread recipe is so good, you’ll make it all year long!
-A simple, quick bread recipe that you can make with or without raisins!
+This crusty and sweet Irish Soda Bread is so good, you’ll make it all year long!
+This quick bread recipe can be made with or without raisins!

 What Is Irish Soda Bread?